• Search

 Pamela Siska / Lecturer / pjsiska@mit.edu

-Pamela Siska has been with MIT’s Writing and Communication Center since 1993, and she was a contributor to the MIT-authored The Mayfield Handbook of Technical & Scientific Writing….
-Since 2015 she has taught graduate writing classes for MIT’s Supply Chain Management program.
-Pamela holds an MA in English from Boston University (where she taught writing and literature courses before coming to MIT) and is currently writing her doctoral dissertation on Percy Shelley.
-She has published articles on medieval, Romantic, and Victorian literature as well a chapter on Mary Shelley in Material Women, 1750–1950: Consuming Desires and Collecting Practices.
+Pamela Siska has been with MIT’s Writing and Communication Center since 1993, and she was a contributor to the MIT-authored The Mayfield Handbook of Technical & Scientific Writing.
+For ten years, she also taught graduate writing classes for MIT’s Supply Chain Management program.
+Pamela holds an M.A. in English from Boston University and a Ph.D. in English from the University of Pretoria.
+She has published articles on medieval and Victorian literature, but her area of specialization is Romanticism.
+Her chapter on Mary Shelley and material objects appears in Material Women, 1750–1950: Consuming Desires and Collecting Practices (Ashgate, 2009), and her dissertation, which she is turning into a book, explores the letters of Percy Bysshe Shelley.

 Susan Spilecki / Lecturer / spilecki@mit.edu